1. POLICY STATEMENT

 - How can I contact you?
 E-mail us at firstname.lastname@example.org; call us on 1850-306-800 or write to us at Flogas, Knockbrack House, Matthews Lane, Donore Road, Drogheda.
 It is always good to hear from you.

 - Still not happy?
 We will always try to resolve your concerns.
 In the unlikely event that you are still concerned, you can contact the Irish Data Protection Commissioner.
-Contact details for the Irish Data Protection Commissioner, as well as information on the Irish Data Protection Acts 1988 and 2003, may be found at the Data Protection Commissioner's web site http://www.dataprotection.ie.
+Contact details for the Irish Data Protection Commissioner, as well as information on the relevant Irish Data Protection Acts, may be found at the Data Protection Commissioner's web site http://www.dataprotection.ie.